 Everything I read about climbing Mount Kinabalu said it was hard.
 Really hard.
-Even the Book of Opinion (our Lonely Planet Guide Book) includes an amusing section about the pain, physical and emotional, you go through during the climb.
-The internet told me that people from the age of seven to eighty years have, Read More
+Even the Book of Opinion () includes an amusing section about the pain, physical and emotional, you go through during the climb.
+But how about climbing Mount Kinabalu with kids?
+The internet told me that people from the age of seven, Read More

 During our Kinabatangan River expedition, we went for a night time adventure into the jungle.
 We limbo’d under the electrified elephant fence and followed a man with a machete into the dark.
 Well, why wouldn’t you??
 These are some of the photos taken by our fellow adventurer Alex.

-Of all the crazy things we’ve done, drifting down the crocodile infested Kinabatangan River in Malaysian Borneo in a little boat in the pouring rain, watching an orangutan building his nest thirty metres up in a tree whilst hornbills circle above and daytime owls watch us knowingly has got to be in the top, Read More
+Of all the crazy things we’ve done, drifting down the swollen, crocodile infested Kinabatangan River in Malaysian Borneo in a little boat in the pouring rain, watching an orangutan building his nest thirty metres up in a jungle tree whilst hornbills circle above and pygmy elephants wander along the river bank has to be, Read More